Scattering and absorption by extra-dimensional black holes with GUP: Introduction

 General relativity predicts the existence of singularities.
 In particular, black hole solutions are often affected by singularities.
 However, these singularities are usually expected to be found in the inner region of a black hole even for extra dimensions.
-In recent years, when considering the generalized uncertainty principle (GUP)~\cite{das2008universality,das2009phenomenological,ali2011proposal,buoninfante2020phenomenology,Lake:2018zeg,Lake:2019nmn}, these quantum corrections of black hole event horizons imply the formation of new types of horizonless objects, i.e., the effective radius is greater than the horizon radius of Schwarzschild.
-Furthermore, in \cite{Anacleto:2020lel}, we consider the Schwarzschild black hole with quantum corrections implemented by GUP to calculate the absorption and differential scattering cross-section.
+In recent years, when considering the generalized uncertainty principle (GUP)~\cite{das2008universality,das2009phenomenological,ali2011proposal,buoninfante2020phenomenology,Lake:2018zeg,Lake:2019nmn,Casadio:2020rsj,Buoninfante:2020guu}, these quantum corrections of black hole event horizons imply the formation of new types of horizonless objects, i.e., the effective radius is greater than the horizon radius of Schwarzschild.
+Furthermore, in~\cite{Anacleto:2020lel}, we consider the Schwarzschild black hole with quantum corrections implemented by GUP to calculate the absorption and differential scattering cross-section.
 In this work, we will verify if this effect remains or not when we consider the effect of quantum corrections due to GUP in the scattering process for a Schwarzschild-Tangherlini black hole.
 Our purpose in this work is to examine the process of scattering scalar waves by a Schwarzschild-Tangherlini black hole in a spacetime of $(d + 1)$ dimensions by considering quantum corrections due to GUP.
+In this approach, the effect of extra dimensions will be incorporated into the modified dispersion relation obtained from the generalized uncertainty principle~\cite{Anacleto:2021qoe,Anacleto:2020lel} (see also~\cite{Koppel:2017rsf,Carr:2022ndy,Scardigli:2008jn,Scardigli:2003kr}).
 Therefore, we will apply the partial wave approach to determine the differential scattering and absorption cross-sections in the low and high-frequency regimes.
 Furthermore, we will also calculate such quantities via the numerical method, which is valid for arbitrary values of frequencies.
 We will also determine the differential scattering/absorption cross-section in the high-frequency regime by the null geodesic method.
 Thus, we will adopt the technique introduced in the works~\cite{Anacleto:2022shk,Anacleto:2017kmg,Anacleto:2019tdj,Anacleto:2020zhp,Anacleto:2020lel}.